Gauravsaini25/GridAssist/README.md

-# 🛠️ ZEN-HELP: AI-Driven Smart Ticketing Platform
+# 🛠️ GridAssist: AI-Driven Smart Ticketing Platform

 An **AI-powered ticketing solution** that centralizes IT support requests, auto-classifies issues, suggests intelligent resolutions, and streamlines workflows across multiple platforms like **GLPI, SolMan, and Email**.